-Invictus Investment secures a strategic financing package from MCB to scale up its agro-food operations across Africa
+Invictus Investment Secures A Strategic Financing Package From MCB To Scale Up Its Agro-Food Operations Across Africa

 Error!
 We're sorry, but the page you were looking for doesn't exist.

-Invictus Investment secures a strategic financing package from MCB to scale up its agro-food operations across Africa
+Invictus Investment Secures A Strategic Financing Package From MCB To Scale Up Its Agro-Food Operations Across Africa

-(MENAFN- Tales & Heads) Invictus Investment Company PLC (ADX: INVICTUS), a leading agro-food enterprise in the Middle East and Africa, today announced it has secured a financing transaction from The Mauritius Commercial Bank Limited (“MCB”), one of the leading banking groups in Africa.
-The financing package is structured as an acquisition finance and revolving credit facility and will support Invictus Investment’s expansion into new African markets while also strengthening its working capital position as it continues to scale its operations.
+(MENAFN- Mid-East Info) Dubai, United Arab Emirates, November 2025: Invictus Investment Company PLC (ADX: INVICTUS), a leading agro-food enterprise in the Middle East and Africa, today announced it has secured a financing transaction from The Mauritius Commercial Bank Limited (“MCB”), one of the leading banking groups in Africa.
+The financing package is structured as an acquisition finance and revolving credit facility and will support Invictus Investment's expansion into new African markets while also strengthening its working capital position as it continues to scale its operations.

-The deal builds on Invictus Investment’s existing partnership with MCB and reflects a shared commitment to advancing food security and trade flows into, within and out of Africa.
-The debt facility will provide the funding flexibility needed to expand Invictus Investment’s footprint in processing, logistics and distribution.
-It will also support the growth and consolidation of a portfolio of value-added, resilient food and FMCG assets across the African continent that serve local and regional markets.

 Legal Disclaimer: